non-profit-lynn/convenient-delivery/PRIVACY-POLICY.md

 # Privacy Policy

 Convenient Delivery takes your privacy seriously.
-To better protect your privacy I provide this privacy policy notice explaining the way your personal information is collected and used.
+To better protect your privacy we provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information